tensorflow/tensorboard/tensorboard/plugins/beholder/README.md

 # The Beholder Plugin

+NOTE: The Beholder plugin is deprecated and will be removed in a future release of TensorBoard.
+Please see https://github.com/tensorflow/tensorboard/issues/3843 for recommendations if you want to keep using the plugin or adopt it yourself.

+---

 The Beholder plugin shows a live video feed of tensor data in TensorBoard during model training.
 It can display model variable values, arbitrary NumPy arrays (e.g. for gradients or activations), or pre-existing image frames.